RomainSire/Javascript-Training/04-Random-Color/README.md

 # Random Color
+JavaScript training

-Give you a random color (Hewadecimal, RGB, and color preview) for each page refresh.
+It gives you a random color (Hewadecimal format, RGB format, and color preview) at each page refresh.